Veupix/godot-gpt.gdscript/README.md

 **Additionals for License:**
 <br/>
 <br/>
-Template distributed by MIT license, with the exception of title "Veupix" and logo images of "Veupix".
+Template distributed by MIT license with the exception of title "Veupix" and logo images of "Veupix".
 You can't use these in your own projects.